Beauty pageant: Scandals

-There have been numerous scandals in the beauty pageant industry and they continue to emerge as beauty pageants are becoming more known to the public.
-For instance, in December 2017, HuffPost published emails which were written by former Miss America CEO Sam Haskell.
-In these emails, the contestant speaks about other contestants and refers to them as "snakes".
-Due to these emails coming out to the public, the contestant resigned from her position.
+There have been numerous scandals in the beauty pageant industry and they continue to emerge as beauty pageants become more known to the public.
+In December 2017, HuffPost published emails written by then-Miss America CEO Sam Haskell that disparaged former pageant contestants, making vulgar references to their weight and personal lives.
+Due to the release of these emails to the public, Haskell and several other board members resigned from their positions.

-Laura Zúñiga, former Miss Hispanic America was detained with her boyfriend and six other people for the crimes of racketeering, drug trafficking, weapons violation and money laundering.
-The group was caught by the police as they held many 9-mm handguns and roughly $53,000 in cash.
+Laura Zúñiga, former Miss Hispanic America, was detained with her boyfriend and six other people, and charged with racketeering, drug trafficking, weapons violations, and money laundering.
+When apprehended, they had multiple handguns and roughly $53,000 in cash.

 At the Miss Teen USA 2007 pageant, Caitlin Upton gained international notoriety for her convoluted and nonsensical response to a question posed to her during the August 2007 national pageant.
-During the pageant, host Aimee Teegarden asked: "Recent polls have shown a fifth of Americans can't locate the U.S. on a world map.
-Why do you think this is?"
+During the pageant, judge Aimee Teegarden asked: "Recent polls have shown a fifth of Americans can't locate the U.S. on a world map.
+Why do you think this is?".
 Upton responded:

-I personally believe that U.S. Americans are unable to do so because, uh, some, uh, people out there in our nation don't have maps and, uh, I believe that our education like such as in South Africa and, uh, the Iraq, everywhere like such as, and, I believe that they should, our education over here in the U.S. should help the U.S., uh, or, uh, should help South Africa and should help the Iraq and the Asian countries, so we will be able to build up our future.
-For our children.

 As a guest on NBC's The Today Show, Upton told Ann Curry and Matt Lauer that she was overwhelmed when asked the question and did not comprehend it correctly.